 To choose a strong brand identity that resonates with your customers, it's crucial to understand how your brand's image affects your customer base.
 Check out this article on VPS Server to see how famous logos resonate and the story behind them.

 Understanding how customers perceive your company is the first step toward developing a powerful brand image.
 Your brand's image is based on your customer's opinion of your company, products, or services.
 This is determined by how customers see the product or service and your company's overall look and feel.

-How customers perceive your brand can vary depending on various factors, including how they’re introduced to you or your products.
-For example, people might remember your brand if it was featured in a popular television show, movie, or magazine article or if your company was featured in a story that was shared on social media.
+How customers perceive your brand can vary depending on various factors, including how they're introduced to you or your products.
+For example, people might remember your brand if it was featured in a popular television show, movie, or magazine article or if your company was featured in a story shared on social media.
 If your company is known as the manufacturer of a particular product type, it may be easy to identify your brand based on the images customers see.

 Image and Expectations

 Customers' expectations of your company's brand are based on how it appears and delivers its product or service.
 When customers expect a certain level of quality from a particular company, they may associate that brand with high-quality products and services.

 For example, if a customer knows your company is a leader in the pet industry, they may assume your company has extensive knowledge of the pets they sell and the products that support your brand.